 Don’t get us wrong, we love biergartens.
 But we’re at that inevitable part of the Berlin summer – i.e., most of it – where biergarten-friendly weather isn’t always a given.
-And anyway, whether you’re sitting on a sunlit terrace or perched at a candlelit indoor bar (with negative Covid test or proof of vaccination in hand, of course), there are times when only a feisty red, buttery white or crisp rose will do.
-From trendy natural wine hangouts to ultra-German taverns, here are ten of our favourites.
+And anyway, whether you’re sitting on a sunlit terrace or perched at a candlelit indoor bar, there are times when only a feisty red, buttery white or crisp rose will do.
+From trendy natural wine hangouts to ultra-German taverns, here are 11 of our favourites.

-Original founders Etienne Dodet and Julia Giese may have recently decamped to France, but the wine at the white-tiled spot on Weichselstraße remains the same: some 200 bottles showcasing tiny, obscure vineyards and ancient, near-extinct grape varieties, all with as little intervention as possible.
-The menu, too, is still excellent, particularly the vegetarian dishes made with products from local farmers or Jaja’s own garden.
-There’s one important difference, though: pizza.
-If new co-owner Hannes Broeckner is making his exuberantly topped neo-Neapolitan pies when you’re there, you’d be a fool not to order one.
+Original founders Etienne Dodet and Julia Giese may have departed, but the wine at the white-tiled spot on Weichselstraße remains the same: some 200 bottles showcasing tiny, obscure vineyards and ancient, near-extinct grape varieties, mostly from France, all with as little intervention as possible.
+The menu, too, is still excellent, particularly the dishes made with fruit and veggies from local farmers or Jaja’s own garden plot in Gerswalde.

 Best people-watching: Frau Luna